mattermost/mattermost-load-test-ng/docs/deployer_config.md

 The name of the cluster.
 This will be prefixed to all resources in AWS that are built with the configuration.

+## ClusterVpcID

+*string*

+The ID of the VPC associated to the resources.

+**Note**

+This setting does only affect load-test agent instances.
+It is meant for pre-deployed environments.

+## ClusterSubnetID

+*string*

+The ID of the subnet associated to the resources.

+**Note**

+This setting does only affect load-test agent instances.
+It is meant for pre-deployed environments.

 ## AppInstanceCount

 *int*